Imelstorm/dice-game-win-probability/README.md

 # dice-game-win-probability

 This FastAPI project calculates and delivers the probabilities of Bob winning a turn-based dice game against Alice.
 The competition involves alternately rolling a fair k-sided die, where the first player to roll a value equal to k wins.
-The API is designed to assess these probabilities for `k`-sided dice, ranging from `6` to `99`, considering Alice always gets the initial roll.
+The API is designed to assess these probabilities for `k`-sided dice, ranging from `6` to `99`.

 The API is versatile, allowing users to specify the `k` parameter through an optional header `K`.
 When this header is included, the endpoint responds with the probability for the specified `k`.
 If the header is omitted, the endpoint defaults to returning a comprehensive list of probabilities for the entire range of `6` to `99`.